Designing the Employee Experience: The Ultimate Guide for HR

 How HR Can Support L&D Initiatives

-HR plays a pivotal role in driving Learning and Development.
+HR plays a pivotal role in driving training and development.
 Your team ensures that L&D initiatives are practical, aligned with company goals, and focused on employee growth.
 Here are some key ways HR supports L&D.

 Spotting Skills Gaps